apache/samza/docs/startup/preview/index.md

 #### Dynamic Partition Management

-With, dynamic partitioning, partitions are distributed between the available processors at runtime.
-If the number of available processors changes (some got shut down, or added) the mapping will be regenerated and re-distributed to all the processors.
+With dynamic partitioning, partitions are distributed between the available processors at runtime.
+If the number of available processors changes (for example, if some are shut down or added) the mapping will be regenerated and re-distributed to all the processors.
-Information about current mapping is contained in a special structure called JobModel.
+Information about current mapping is contained in a special structure called the JobModel.
 There is one leader processor which generates the JobModel and distributes it to the other processors.
 The leader is determined by a “leader election” process.

 Let’s take a closer look at how dynamic coordination works.